minerofish/embedded-postgres/README.md

-# embedded-postgres
+# embedded-postgres mirror
-mirror for embedded postgres
+mirror for embedded postgres because azure has problems accessing the default url